 Initially, the first restaurant will be launched in the Tribeca neighborhood of Manhattan.
 The restaurant building has been procured on the lease.
 It is a single floor building which was previously used as an office of a Tech company.
 A lot of work is required to convert the office into a restaurant and Jeff has already hired a private contractor for this purpose.

 Jeff hopes to balance the initial amount of investment within next two years of the launch and after that, the second branch will be launched.
 The location of that branch has not been decided yet but it will be located in the New York City.

 The company’s financial experts have forecasted following costs for expenses, assets, investment, and loans for the Start-up.

-The detailed start-up requirements, start-up funding, start-up expenses, total assets, total funding required, total liabilities, total planned investment, total capital and liabilities as forecasted by company’s analysts, is given below:
+The detailed start-up requirements, start-up funding, start-up expenses, total assets, total funding required, total liabilities, total planned investment group for business, total capital and liabilities as forecasted by company’s analysts, is given below:

 |Research and Development||$32,750|

 |TOTAL START-UP EXPENSES||$187,300|